Asbestosis is a serious lung condition caused by long-term exposure to asbestos.

 Symptoms of asbestosis

-See your GP if you have the symptoms above and think you may have been exposed to asbestos.
+You should see a GP if you have symptoms of asbestosis and think you may have been exposed to asbestos.

 They may refer you to a specialist in lung diseases for more tests if asbestosis is suspected.